-The revenge motive.
-The scenario has enough meat on it for a decent short story, albeit a little two-dimensional and lacking any shock value.
-A dish best served cold, albeit in this case warm, with a side of spring salad and a dryish prosecco.
-I prefer a racy sancerre, but, you know, meh.
+The scenario has enough meat on it for a decent short story.
+A dish served cold (though in this case warm) with a side of spring salad and a dryish shiraz.
+I prefer a racy sancerre, but, you know, beggars etc.

-The idea has to be interesting to ME or I won’t want to strap on my boots and start down the hard, lonely road.
-You’ll know when it’s time to walk the talk.
-It’s like the King once said, a little less conversation…
+The idea has to be interesting to ME or I won’t want to strap on my boots and start down that long, hard, lonely road.
+You’ll know when it’s time.
+It’s like Elvis once said, a little less conversation…